IBM/video-summarizer-using-watson/README.md

-# Summarize a video or audio file using Watson
+# Summarize a video or audio file using IBM Watson

 In this code pattern, you will learn to build an end to end framework for generating summaries & insights from video and/or audio files using a combination of IBM and Open source technologies.